 President IlhamAliyev`s interview with Russian influential “Natsionalnaya oborona” magazine

-President Ilham Aliyev attended opening of residential building complex for refugee and IDP families in Sumgayit
+President Ilham Aliyev attended opening of sports and amusement park in Khatai district

 President of the Republic of Azerbaijan Ilham Aliyev has given an interview to editor-in-chief of Russian influential “Natsionalnaya oborona” magazine, well-known military expert Igor Korotchenko.